 Researchers at the University of Minnesota have designed an interface that allows humans to control a robot using only their thoughts.

 How close are we getting to actual brain control?
-It's starting to seem like it's not far off.
-On the sillier end of the spectrum, we've seen robotic designing printable objects, a mind-controlled exoskeleton, and even .and that respond to brainwaves, and more recently we've seen a brain interface for
+It's starting to seem not far off at all.
+On the more silly end of the spectrum, we've seen robotic ears and that respond to brainwaves; but we've also seen more recently a Chilean company that has created a for designing printable objects, a mind-controlled exoskeleton for helping people walk, even .

 A team of researchers at the University of Minnesota has just added another exciting new technology to the list: a quadcopter that can perform feats of aerial agility, controlled entirely by the pilot's thoughts.

-Using electroencephalography, or EEG, a non-invasive cap fitted with 64 electrodes reads the electrical impulses of the brain to control the copter.
+Using electroencephalography (EEG), a non-invasive cap fitted with 64 electrodes reads the electrical impulses of the brain to control the copter.
 Thinking of making a fist with the left hand, for example, fires off certain neurons in the brain's motor cortex; the cap interprets this pattern and sends a command to the copter to turn left.
 Other commands include thinking of making a fist with the right hand to turn right, and making two fists to tell the copter to rise.

-Bin He, a professor of biomedical engineering and lead author of the study "Quadcopter control in three-dimensional space using a non-invasive motor imagery-based brain–computer interface," hopes the research will be developed to create solutions for the disabled.
+Professor Bin He, lead author of the study "Quadcopter control in three-dimensional space using a non-invasive motor imagery-based brain–computer interface", hopes that the research will be developed to create solutions for the disabled.
 "Our next goal is to control robotic arms using non-invasive brain wave signals, with the eventual goal of developing brain–computer interfaces that aid patients with disabilities or neurodegenerative disorders," he said.

-This will not be the first mind-controlled robotic arm; however, the robotic armrequires a brain implant.
-His solution is much less invasive, requiring no surgery to implant the interface.
+This will not be the first mind-controlled robotic arm; however, the robotic arm announced in December last year requires a brain implant.
+He's solution is much less invasive, requiring no surgery to implant the interface.